katelynsoups/STEADI/README.md

      or
     npx expo start --go

-4. Choose how to run the app:
+5. Choose how to run the app:
-    I am currently running in GO mode (you can switch modes with s if you didnt include --go) Press a to open on Android Emulator (requires Android Studio)
+    I am currently running in GO mode (you can switch modes with s if you didnt include --go) Press a to open on Android Emulator (requires Android Studio emulator open and running)